eea/eea.climateadapt/README.txt

 Go into CODEBASE root.
 There you should see the "root-level" pom.xml for Maven.
 Execute the following command:

-> mvn package
+> mvn install

 As a result, all portlets, themes, layouts and hooks will be built as WAR files into CODEBASE/target.
-From there you can simply copy them into your Liferay's deploy directory and performs the deployment.
+From there you can simply copy them into your Liferay's deploy directory to perform the deployment.

 ********************
 4. Further notes